 - Provides library-wide long-range strategic planning, space planning and policy development for Library Services.
-Relates that planning to the budget planning, human resources planning and development processes. - Oversees planning, organization and administration of the Library Fiscal Office. - Plans, organizes and administers the Library Personnel Program, human resource planning, staff development and supervises all aspects of personnel administration for the Library's 166.5 full-time employees. - Supervises initiation, planning, and coordination of library-wide programs, such as library building planning, legislative liaison, grant preparation.
-Provides task force leadership as necessary.
+Relates that planning to the budget planning, human resources planning and development processes. - Oversees planning, organization and administration of the Library Fiscal Office and the Library's Personnel Program.